hahaharry10/understanding-llvm-IR/3. Loops/loops.md

 3. Logic after the loop.

 Note: All these outlines of IR's loop structures are abstract.
 In reality features like conditions and functions calls would result in the loop logic blocks to actually span across multiple blocks, but at the end of the logic the branching is as described.

+Outside of the described structures the design of the loop is quite simple and intuitive.
+This has been a pretty easy topic.